 The new laws require now for all Belizean companies to apply for Tax Identification Numbers (TIN) at the Belize International Corporate Affairs Registry, BICAR (former International Business Companies Registry).

 Here is a list of TIN related forms and documents to be submitted by an IBC:

 • Certificate of Good Standing

 • Certificate of Incumbency issued by the Registered Agent (indicating directors, shareholders and IBC’ business activity)

 • TR121A Non–Individual Registration Form (to be signed by a Registered Agent)

-It is very important to note that a Belizean IBC, which renewal is due in 2020, will not be able to obtain now a Certificate of Good Standing until the IBC obtains its TIN in Belize.
+It is very important to note that a Belizean IBC will not be able to obtain a Certificate of Good Standing until the IBC obtains its TIN in Belize.

-Please also note that the new laws and regulations in Belize require now that each entity shall submit a report within nine months from the end of a fiscal year.
-Belizean Entities engaged in Relevant Activities (except holding companies) are to file Form B. Holding companies are to file Form C. Companies, which are not engaged in relevant activities, are to file Form D.
+Please also note that the new laws and regulations in Belize require now that each offshore entity shall submit a report within nine months from the end of a fiscal year.
+Belizean offshore companies engaged in Relevant Activities (except holding companies) are to file Form B. Holding companies are to file Form C. Companies, which are not engaged in relevant activities, are to file Form D.

 Companies that are required to have economic substance in Belize, will have to pay in Belize a Business Tax from 1.75% to 6% on gross income depending on a type of business activity, unless they can prove to Belize authorities that they pay taxes overseas.

 Companies that are not engaged in relevant activities will not be required to pay taxes in Belize but will have to indicate in the Form B a jurisdiction/s where do they actually pay taxes and this information will be reported to the relevant authorities outside Belize.